eomereu/thirtydaysofpython/cheatSheet.md

     ]

 --- MAXIMUM LINE LENGTH ---
-&nbsp;-&nbsp;Limit all lines to a maximum of 79 characters.
+- Limit all lines to a maximum of 79 characters.
 For flowing long blocks of text with fewer structural restrictions (docstrings or comments), the line length should be limited to 72 characters.
 Backslashes may still be appropriate at times.
-For example, long, multiple with-statements cannot use implicit continuation, so "backslashes" are acceptable:
-    with open('/path/to/some/file/you/want/to/read') as file_1, \
+For example, long, multiple with-statements cannot use implicit continuation, so "backslashes" are acceptable: with open('/path/to/some/file/you/want/to/read') as file_1, \
         open('/path/to/some/file/being/written', 'w') as file_2:
         file_2.write(file_1.read())

 ### Line Break
-&nbsp;-&nbsp;Following the tradition from mathematics usually results in more readable code:
+- Following the tradition from mathematics usually results in more readable code:

-&nbsp;-&nbsp;easy to match operators with operands
+- easy to match operators with operands
 ```python
 income = (gross_wages
             + taxable_interest